Tropical Storm Alberto (1994): Southwest Georgia

 Along the state line with Florida, five counties in southwestern Georgia reported 3 to 5 in of precipitation.
 In Bainbridge, the rising Flint River caused 300 residents to evacuate.
 Although the river crested about 7 ft lower than initially predicted, flooding moderately or severely damaged approximately 300 homes in Bainbridge, as well as more than a dozen businesses.
 A local fertilizer plant was also threatened by the swollen Flint River.
 In the five counties of Brooks, Colquitt, Cook, Thomas, and Worth, the Little and Ochlockonee rivers overflowed their banks, flooding adjacent areas.
 In Early and Miller counties, 7 to 10 in of rain fell between July 3 and July 7, while an additional 3 to 7 in of precipitation was observed from July 10 to July 14.
 Many low-lying areas were flooded.
 Seven families were evacuated from their homes in Safford due to flooding.
 Further north, the Flint River also overflow its banks in Baker and Mitchell counties.
 Extensive flooding occurred in Newton, with more than $100,000 in property damage.
 Widespread inundation of crops were reported in both counties.

 In Dougherty County, the Flint River exceeded its banks, forcing over 20,000 residents to evacuate.
 Five deaths were reported in the county, with four people drowning in the river and another from a woman being trapped in her home for several days.
-The City of Albany was cut in half by the flooding, and hundreds of caskets were disinterred and floated away, sometimes disintegrating into the water.
-Several locations along State Route 37 flooded in Fort Gaines, a city in Clay County.To the north in Randolph County, Cuthbert recorded 23.85 in of rainfall during a 5-day period.
+The city of Albany was cut in half by the flooding, and hundreds of caskets were disinterred and floated away, sometimes disintegrating into the water.
+Several locations along State Route 37 flooded in Fort Gaines, a city in Clay County.
+To the north in Randolph County, Cuthbert recorded 23.85 in of rainfall during a 5-day period.
 Many streets in the city were flooded, including two portions of U.S. Route 82 and a part of State Route 266.
 In Terrell County, the sheriff's department reported that many roads were inundated due to swollen creeks and streams.
-A number of homes and businesses were suffered extensive impact, with up to several million dollars in many.
-A woman died in Dawson after her car was swept off the road into Chickasawhatchee River.
+A number of homes and businesses suffered an extensive impact, with up to several million dollars in many.
+A woman was killed in Dawson after her car was swept off the road into Chickasawhatchee River.